ofcrav2/omtk/omtk/ia_skills/README.md

 This module aims at making IA more human-like units, by lowering their skills for detection and others capabilities.

 Another feature is to protect human from IA return fire: in case of team-kill, IA units automatically engage the author.
 It is artificially disabled by adding a huge Rating to each human player.

+Added Light OMTK mode to not cycle through all the players

 ## Mission Parameters